JesseKoldewijn/cpp-storyteller/README.md

   </a>
 </p>

 > This project is a simple text-based story teller.
-Don't worry, it will only tell one story ;)
+Don't worry, it will only tell one story.

 ## Author